andrewiggins/react-suspense-sandbox/src/fiber/README.md

       I think `firstEffect` and `lastEffect` make up the linked list of Fibers that have an `updatePayload` to commit to the DOM.

-    * How the updateQueue is managed
+    * How the updateQueue is managed.

 ## Method descriptions